spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 :::caution

-Palette has backup and restore capabilities available for all your mission critical workloads.
-Always ensure that you have adequate backups before you make any cluster profile version changes in your production environments.
+Palette has backup and restore capabilities available for your mission critical workloads.
+Ensure that you have adequate backups before you make any cluster profile version changes in your production environments.
 You can learn more in the [Backup and Restore](./backup-restore) section.

 :::

-Palette will now make the required changes to your cluster layers and packs according to the specifications of the cluster profile.
-The time required for the updates to complete could vary based on how extensive the changes applied in your cluster profile version are.
-Once your changes have completed, Palette will mark your layers with the green status indicator.
+Palette now makes the required changes to your cluster layers and packs according to the specifications of the configured cluster profile version.
+Once your changes have completed, Palette marks your layers with the green status indicator.

 ![Image that shows completed cluster profile updates](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_completed-cluster-updates.png)

 Click on the URL for port **:8080** to access the Hello Universe application.
-The landing page of the application now indicates that it is connected to the the API server.
+The landing page of the application now indicates that it is connected to the API server.

 ![Image that shows hello-universe with API server](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_hello-universe-with-api.png)